RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab1.3_deploymsa.md

 <br>

 You need to add this project to the service mesh.
-This is called a [Member Roll][1] resource.
+This is called a Member Roll resource.
 If you do not add the project to the mesh, the microservices will not be added to the service mesh.

 <blockquote>
 <i class="fa fa-terminal"></i>